 A magnetic resonance imaging (MRI) scan of deep brain stimulation shows the location of electrodes placed in the brain.

-Apart from medications and surgery, these potential therapies offer an alternative for treating epilepsy:
+Apart from medicines and surgery, these potential therapies offer an alternative for treating epilepsy:

 Vagus nerve stimulation.
 Vagus nerve stimulation may be an option when medicines haven't worked well enough to control seizures and surgery isn't possible.
-A device called a vagus nerve stimulator underneath the skin of your chest, similar to a heart pacemaker.
-Wires from the stimulator are connected to the vagus nerve in your neck.
+A device called a vagus nerve stimulator is implanted underneath the skin of the chest, similar to a heart pacemaker.
+Wires from the stimulator are connected to the vagus nerve in the neck.

-Most people still need to take anti-epileptic medication, although some people may be able to lower their medication dose.
-You may experience side effects from vagus nerve stimulation, such as throat pain, hoarse voice, shortness of breath or coughing.
+Most people still need to take anti-seizure medicine.
+But some people may be able to lower their medicine dose.
+Vagus nerve stimulation side effects may include throat pain, hoarse voice, shortness of breath or coughing.

-Ketogenic diet.
-Some children with epilepsy have been able to reduce their seizures by following a strict diet that's high in fats and low in carbohydrates.
+Some children and adults with epilepsy reduce their seizures by following a diet high in fats and low in carbohydrates.
 This may be an option when medicines aren't helping to control epilepsy.

 In this diet, called a ketogenic diet, the body breaks down fats instead of carbohydrates for energy.
 After a few years, some children may be able to stop the ketogenic diet and remain seizure-free.
 It's important for this to be done under close supervision of healthcare professionals.

-Consult a doctor if you or your child is considering a ketogenic diet.
-It's important to make sure that your child doesn't become malnourished when following the diet.
+Get medical advice if you or your child is considering a ketogenic diet.
+It's important to make sure that your child gets enough nutrients when following the diet.

 Side effects of a ketogenic diet may include dehydration, constipation and slowed growth from not getting enough nutrition.
 Side effects also may include a buildup of uric acid in the blood, which can cause kidney stones.
-These side effects are uncommon if the diet is properly and medically supervised.
+These side effects are not common if the diet is properly and medically supervised.

-Following a ketogenic diet can be a challenge.
-Low-glycemic index and modified Atkins diets offer less restrictive alternatives that may still provide some benefit for seizure control.
+Following a ketogenic diet can be hard.
+Low-glycemic index and modified Atkins diets offer less restrictive alternatives that may still provide some help for seizure control.